 - Unrealistic expectations – is your dream unrealistic?
 Is it something you feel passionately in your gut but doesn’t seem possible when you look around you?
 If so, don’t give up, but see yourself as being on a tram line which ultimately leads to your your ‘big’ dream but has to go through many station stops on the way.
 So you put the big dream as step eighty-four for example and allow for all the interim steps to unfold first.
 This makes it much more accessible and less demotivating to reach your ultimate goal.

 - Unrealistic time expectations – did you start a project expecting much quicker results?
-In this case we can remind ourselves that time is of our own creating and everything worth doing will take the time it takes.
+In this case, we can remind ourselves that time is of our own creating and everything worth doing will take the time it takes.
 Sometimes that’s much longer than we had anticipated but we should try to be flexible and adapt to that difference.
 It helps if you remind yourself that looking back on time always seems different – so in 10 years, will it matter that it took you 5 months or 5 years longer to create your dream than you had anticipated?

 - Fear of failure – If you’re thinking of giving up because this thing scares you, instead of giving up, celebrate that you’re pushing your comfort zones.
 Growth takes place beyond our place of comfort, so it’s quite normal that our dreams may make us feel slightly unsure or scared.
 But failure isn’t the thing to be scared of.
 Failure in ‘this’ can take us one step closer to ‘that’.
 Success is built on failure.
 Failure is a lesson on the way to success.
 The list goes on.
 Just remember, that failure isn’t the end of the road.
 It’s just a stepping stone.

 - Changed priorities – Sometimes our dreams aren’t really our dreams any more.
 I used to dream of having a ranch with a herd of free–running rescue horses.
 I never actually gave up on it, but it no longer aligns with me, so I have let it go.
 Letting a dream go isn’t the same as giving up on it.
-Check in with your dream to see if it still resonates with you.
+Check-in with your dream to see if it still resonates with you.

 - Pressure from family or friends – Unfortunately, often when we pursue a dream it takes us into new realms where our friends don’t reside.
 And human nature means that people want us to stay the same and the way they picture us.
 If we’ve always hung out and done something with those around us, those people may not be supportive when we decide to change our behaviour.
 If your dream means enough to us, we may find ourselves growing away from old friends and making new ones.
 Either way, we can’t let our friendships dictate who we are.
 Ultimately, true lifelong friends will accept us as we are.
 But we can also have friendships which are there for a period of our life and that’s ok too.

-- Self-doubt – self-doubt’s a professional dream-assassin.
+- Self-doubt – self-doubt’s a professional dream assassin.
 Just remember that next time you doubt yourself.
 Most of the people in the world who haven’t done what they dreamed of doing have had their dreams assassinated by this pro.
 He comes and he slays, slashing them down in their hundreds so they don’t rise up and become strong.
 It’s up to us whether we let him win or not.
 We all have insecurities.
 We all need to hear, at some point or other, that we’re good enough.
 The problem is, when it comes to getting our dreams, we can’t afford to put the power into the hands of others.
 We have to say, ‘I’m good enough and I’m doing this.
-Not matter what‘.
+No matter what’.

 - Obstacles – Have you been the receiver of terrible circumstances that have made you stop dead in your tracks?
 When life deals us with extra hard times, the best we can do is try to swim through the treacle to reach the other side.
 Our dreams can go on hold or they can serve as a beacon to aim toward.
-In these moments we need to allow ourselves the grace to set our dreams aside and just breath.
+In these moments we need to allow ourselves the grace to set our dreams aside and just breathe.
 If you have an overload of external obstacles, go easy on yourself and let your dreams live in your heart while you navigate your present situation.
 Preserve your dreams for when you’re ready.

 Why It’s Worth Pursuing Your Dreams

-Your Dreams are Your Compass
+Your Dreams Are Your Compass

 Our dreams take us on a journey.
 We need to learn to live the journey rather than the destination and allow our dreams to mould us into the person we truly want to be.